Table of Contents

 Although dentures are replacements for your natural teeth, you still need to take care of them.
 This means a regular daily cleaning routine and extra work on those days when you have to remove tartar build-up.

 When you take care of your false teeth they will last longer, and clean dentures will keep your mouth and gums healthy as well.
-By following the steps outlined above, you should be able to stop tartar on your dentures forming and will have a great smile for many years to come.
+By following the steps outlined above to remove tartar from dentures, you should be able to stop new tartar from forming on your dentures and will have a great smile for many years to come.